cybertec-postgresql/ora_migrator/README.md

 - `from_ts`: replicate changes later than that timestamp

 - `to_ts`: replicate changes up to and including that timestamp

+This is a "low level" function called by `oracle_replication_catchup`; it can be used if you want to parallelize catch-up by running it concurrently for different tables.

+### function `oracle_replication_catchup` ###

+Copies all changes in all Oracle tables since the last catch-up to PostgreSQL.

+The start timestamp is taken from `__ReplicationStart`, the end from `__ReplicationEnd` (which contains the latest safe timestamp).
+After successful completion, the replicaton end time is saved in `__ReplicationStart` for the next time.

+Parameter:

+- `pgstage_schema` (default `pgsql_stage`): The name of the PostgreSQL stage created by `oracle_migrate_prepare`

+You can call this function anytime after `oracle_replication_start` has completed.

+Unless you have no triggers or foreign key constraints in your database, you should set the configuration parameter `session_replication_role` to `replica` when calling this function.
+Then triggers don't fire, and foreign key constraints are not checked.

+`oracle_replication_catchup` uses the `SERIALIZABLE` isolation level on Oracle, so it sees a fixed snapshot of the Oracle database, and the data will be consistent on the PostgreSQL side, even if the Oracle database is modified concurrently.

+If you want to use replication for near-zero down time migration, call it twice in short succession and make sure that there is no data modification activity on Oracle during the second call.
+Once the second catch-up has completed, you can switch the application over to PostgreSQL immediately.

+### function `oracle_replication_finish` ###

+Removes all objects created by `oracle_replication_start` in PostgreSQL and Oracle.

+This is used to clean up after you have finished migrating from Oracle.

+- `server`: the name of the Oracle foreign server

+- `pgstage_schema` (default `pgsql_stage`): The name of the PostgreSQL stage created by `oracle_migrate_prepare`

 Replication
 ===========